 Two numbers are used to identify the vehicle and components used on the vehicle.
 The V.I.N. or Vehicle Identification Number is the legal identification of the completed vehicle and is the number of the vehicle registration.
-The V.I.N. is found on the Federal Certification Tag located on the left interior sidewall of the motor home driver compartment.
+The V.I.N. can be found in three places: the Federal Certification Tag located on the left interior sidewall in the driver's compartment; on the driver's door; and on the top of the instrument panel on the driver's side.
 Refer to this number when ordering parts or service from the chassis dealer service center.